mdcjansen/MetaGalaxy/README.md

 ## Interpeting output

 Metagalaxy will produce numerous output files for all the individual analysis.
 Here, all the outputs are explained.
-The files that are by default cleaned up, are not be explained in great detail.
+The files that are by default cleaned up, are not explained in great detail.

 #### Taxonomic classification on the raw input file